eosnetworkfoundation/devrel/Processes/DevRel-Publication-Process.md

-# Process: Publish New or Updated Content to the Dev Portal
+# Process: Write, Edit, Update Content using GitHub

 ## Overview
-This document provides instructions on how to publish new or updated content to the EOS Dev Portal (docs.eosnetwork.com).
+This document provides instructions on how to publish new or updated content to EOS Documentation (https://docs.eosnetwork.com).

-**Note**: New or updated content is published to a private staging environment every day, which allows for content review prior to publication of content to the public dev portal.
-Once content is reviewed and approved for public consumption, the content can be published to the public dev portal.
-This publication process can be scheduled or ad hoc, depending on the need for the community to consume the content.

 ### When to Use this Procedure
-Use this procedure when you need to update content from multiple repositories to the [EOS Dev Portal](http://docs.eosnetwork.com).
+Use this procedure when you need to update content from multiple repositories to  [EOS Documentation](https://docs.eosnetwork.com).

 ### Expected Results
-Fresh, updated content is available for consumption on the EOS Dev Portal.
+Fresh, updated content is available for consumption in EOS Documentation.

-# Procedures Contained in This Publication Process
+## Procedures Contained in This Publication Process
-Complete the following procedures to publish new or updated content to the EOS Dev Portal:
-1. Create/Edit Files
+### External Contributor (not part of this org)
+1. Fork the docs repository
-2. Create Commits/Push Changes
+2. Create a new branch
-3. Check Changes on Your Remote/Target Branch
-4. Pull Remote Changes from Your Remote Branch
-5. Update Existing Files (Refer to Create/Edit Files)
-6. Rename Files
+3. Create/edit/rename files
+4. Create a Pull Request with the target as this repository's main branch
+5. Request a review

+### Internal Contributor (part of this org)
+1. Create a new branch
+2. Create/edit/rename files
+3. Create a Pull Request with main branch
+4. Request a review

 ## Definitions
 The following table provides definitions for Github branches used in this process:

-***Note***: A branch is a parallel version of a repository.
-It is contained within the repository, but does not affect the primary or main branch allowing you to work freely without disrupting the “live” version.
-When you’ve made the changes you want to make, you can merge your branch back into the main branch to publish your changes. ([GitHub Docs: Glossary](https://docs.github.com/en/get-started/quickstart/github-glossary))

 | **Branch** | **Definition** |
 | --- | --- |